dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 ## updateSettings

-Update the Capture Vision settings with an object of `DSSimplifiedCaptureVisionSettings`.
+Updates the specified `CaptureVisionTemplate` with a `SimplifiedCaptureVisionSettings` object.

 <div class="sample-code-prefix"></div>
 >- Objective-C